Reading & Auditions

 The rehearsal period is approximately 8 weeks of 2-3 rehearsals per week, although this may increase over the 2 weeks and the weekend preceding performance.

-If you are not able to make any of these dates, but are still interested, please let me know, as I would like to accommodate as many interested members as possible.
+If you are not able to make any of these dates, but would like to take part, please let us know, as we would like to accommodate as many interested members as possible.
+Please contact us to let us know of your intentions.

 Synopsis